Vaishnavi-cyber-blip/myth-fact/README.md

 This Flask application generates common nutrition myths and their corresponding facts that debunk them.
 It uses Groq's LLaMA model(llama3-8b-8192) to generate myth-fact pairs and provides a RESTful API endpoint to access the results.

 ## Features
-  Flask Backend: Lightweight web server to handle requests.
+  **Flask Backend**: Lightweight web server to handle requests.
-  CORS Support: Enables cross-origin requests for secure frontend-backend communication.
+  **CORS Support**: Enables cross-origin requests for secure frontend-backend communication.
-  AI-Generated Content: Generates myth-fact pairs using Groq's LLaMA model.
+  **AI-Generated Content**: Generates myth-fact pairs using Groq's LLaMA model.
-  Data Cleaning: Extracts and formats the output to ensure clean and readable results.
+  **Data Cleaning**: Extracts and formats the output to ensure clean and readable results.

  ## Myth-Fact Generation Function